openzipkin/zipkin/zipkin-storage/cassandra-v1/README.md

 This behaviour is intentional: We don't want to burden developers with installing and running all storage options to test unrelated change.
-That said, all integration tests run on pull request via Travis.
+That said, all integration tests run on pull request.

 ## Tuning
 This component is tuned to help reduce the size of indexes needed to perform query operations.
 The most important aspects are described below.
 See [CassandraStorage](src/main/java/zipkin/storage/cassandra/CassandraStorage.java) for details.